riasuh/HitbloqTournaments/README.md

 7. Play all the Maps, give it your best!

-- Total Qualifier standings will be either showed once a day or whenever it gets shown
+- Total Qualifier standings will be available on the BeatKhana Website